How many students are there in a class?

-K1 children should be able to grasp writing instruments as they will need to trace and write different letter shapes.
+Children attending our Year 1 programme should be able to grasp writing instruments as they will need to trace and write different letter shapes.

-K2 children should be able to write and copy down words independently.
+Children attending our Year 2 programme should be able to write and copy down words independently.

 Will this programme be suitable for my child if he/she is unfamiliar with Phonics?

 If your child is 5 years old, yes, our Year 1 programme is suitable.
 Building on his/her phonics skills is a key component of our Year 1 curriculum.
 However, if your child is is 6 years old and would like to attend our Year 2 writing class, it is recommended that he/she has prior exposure to phonics.